 Orono Spectral Solutions Incorporated, Orono, Maine, was awarded a $7 million contract to research an integrated monitoring platform that includes threat agent capture, concentration, and presentation and detection system for agent testing.
 U.S. Army Research, Development and Engineering Command Contracting Center, Aberdeen Proving Ground, Maryland, is the contracting activity.

 Alliant Techsystems Incorporated, Clearwater, Florida, is being awarded a contract valued at more than $66 million to procure up to 4,600 various AN/AAR-47 missile warning system weapons replaceable assemblies, including new or upgraded optical sensor converters, computer processors and control panels, and associated repairs necessary to return upgrade units to ready for issue condition.
 These systems are for installation on U.S. Navy, U.S. Marine Corps, U.S. Air Force, other services, and various foreign military helicopters, rotorcraft, and low/slow fixed wing aircraft.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

-Booz Allen Hamilton, Herndon, Virginia, was awarded a nearly $20 million contract to provide Space Command missile warning/missile defense survivability/vulnerability requirements analysis.
-55th Contracting Squadron, Offutt Air Force Base, Nebraska, is the contracting activity.
+Booz Allen Hamilton Incorporated, Herndon, Virginia, was awarded a nearly $18 million contract which will provide Criminal Investigation Task Force All-Source Intelligence Analysis.
+The 55th Contracting Squadron, Offutt Air Force Base, Nebraska, is the contracting activity.